jdhernandezS1/CI_PP1_HB/README.md

 ### User Stories

 #### __First-time User__
+First time user:

-1. First time user, wants to know more about the vegetarian diet.
+1. wants to know more about the vegetarian diet.
-2. First time user, wants to know the prices, ingredients and meals variety.
+2. wants to know the prices, ingredients and meals variety.
-3. First time user, wants to know where the restaurant is located and what the contact is for delivery and reservations.
+3. wants to know where the restaurant is located and what the contact is for delivery and reservations.
-4. First time user, wants to let feedback for improving the place that they look for.
+4. wants to let feedback for improving the place that they look for.
-5. First time user, wants to know the benefits of the vegetarian diet.
+5. wants to know more information about the vegetarian diet.

 #### __Returning User__
 As a returning user, We want: